chevere/docs/reference/Chevere/Interfaces/DataStructure/MapInterface.md

 ## Description

-Describes the component in charge of defining an immutable map.
+Describes the component in charge of providing an immutable Ds\Map interface.

 ## Methods